 An explanation regarding the criteria that will be used in determining the winner

-Subgrantees must take all necessary affirmative steps to assure minority businesses, women’s business enterprises, and labor surplus area firms are used when possible.

 It is strongly recommended that bids are submitted to a person who is not part of or supervised by the Weatherization Program.
 It is also strongly recommended that they are sealed and kept in a secure location until the date and time of the stated bid opening.